Maui Souvenir Shopping

 Maui Alpaca

-If you live in a cold climate or are shopping for someone who does, Maui Alpaca’s angora and alpaca fiber goods are a practical must-buy.
+If you live in a cold climate or are doing some Maui souvenir shopping for someone who does, Maui Alpaca’s angora and alpaca fiber goods are a practical must-buy.
 After all, what purpose does an aloha shirt serve in the dead of Canadian winter?!

 Alpaca store